 Youth Circulations is an archive tracing the real and imagined circulations of global youth.

-As anthropologists who research unaccompanied child migration, we recognize a glaring disconnect between the nuanced, transnational lives of the young people with whom we work and the active reduction of their lives into abbreviated tropes, such as the vulnerable victim, delinquent, violent threat, impoverished dependent and so on.
+As anthropologists who research the migration of children and youth, we recognize a glaring disconnect between the nuanced, transnational lives of the young people with whom we work and the active reduction of their lives into abbreviated tropes, such as the vulnerable victim, delinquent, violent threat, impoverished dependent and so on.
 In collecting and curating photographic representations of transnational youth, we aim to draw attention to this consequential circulation of images, including those that render something--and often, someone--immobile.
 We also strive to identify and highlight active counter-points, namely occasions in which youth are portrayed or self-represent as complex, agentive, skilled, creative, relational actors.
 Taken together, this website concentrates on three primary circulations:

 Youth themselves circulate.
 Through transnational movement and global technologies, young people circulate between nations, communities, and virtual spaces.